anandbaraik/tvShow/README.md

       components/
       views/
-      mappers/        # raw API shape -> domain shape test/           # shared test fixtures
+      mappers/        # raw API shape -> domain shape test/           # shared test fixtures (buildShow())
+    bookmarks/       # the bookmarks domain — same layering, no query layer (see below) store/
+      composables/
+      pages/
+      views/
     about/
 ```

-Each domain (`shows`, `about`) owns everything it needs; `shared/` only holds things more than one feature would otherwise duplicate (the HTTP client, env config, the debounce composable, the navbar).
+Each domain (`shows`, `bookmarks`, `about`) owns everything it needs; `shared/` only holds things more than one feature would otherwise duplicate (the HTTP client, env config, the debounce composable, the navbar, the `withSetup` test helper).

 ### Why the extra composable layers, not "component calls Pinia store directly"